jacobgolan/enRich/README.md

 # Step 2: Find Project Data

-`ernRich` allows you to index all of the projects in the LC Hub.
+`enRich` allows you to index all of the projects in the LC Hub.
 You can also search by unique ID, or if you are unsure of the uniqe ID, you can find it by searching for matching titles, etc.